cwrigh13/Fix-My-Spine/GOOGLE_MAPS_RATINGS_SETUP_GUIDE.md

 ### Custom Rating Display

-You can customize the rating display by modifying `views/public/listing-detail.ejs`:
+You can customise the rating display by modifying `views/public/listing-detail.ejs`:

 ```ejs
 <!-- Custom rating logic -->